Eyrbyggja saga: Thorir Wooden-leg and his undead company

 Following the death of Thorgunna, the author describes the death of a shepherd at Frodis-water where Thorgunna had once resided.
 The shepherd haunted the house at Frodis-water until Thorir Wooden-leg fell sick and died after encountering the shepherd's ghost.
 The shepherd and Thorir haunted Frodis-water, in which four more people fell sick and died one after the other.
 During the winter just before the Yule Feast, the constant sound of fisherman skinning fish could be heard outside the Frodis-water house.
 Additionally, a crew of six men were often seen manning a ten-oared boat not far from the shoreline.
 One night when the Frodis-water inhabitants were gathering for dinner, a seal's head began to emerge from the floor.
 The people of the house tried to smash the seal back down into the floor boards with sticks and clubs, but the seal kept steadily rising, further out of the floor after each blow.
 Kiartan, a young man at Frodis-water, ran into the house with a sledge hammer and struck the seal back down into the floorboards.

 Following the incident with the seal at Frodis-water, Thurid and Kiartan invite their neighbors to Frodis-water for the Yule Feast.
 As Thurid, Kiartan and the guests are dining and sitting about the fire, Thorir and his followers entered the house and shake their dirty clothes all over the house, throwing mud on the guests.
 The next three nights, Kiartan moves the guests and the fire in to a different room, however Thorir and the other ghosts continue to enter the house, flinging mud and killing servants and farm-hands.
 Eventually, Snorri, who was also Kiartan's uncle, banishes Thorir and the ghosts from Snæfellsnes using an effective combination of Christian rituals and Icelandic common-laws.

 Popular culture

 The saga has served as inspiration for a number of modern novels, including Robert Louis Stevenson's The Waif Woman: A Cue, from a Saga (1914), Jeff Janoda's Saga (2005), and Ármann Jakobsson's Glæsir (2011).
+Two plays, Jóhann Frimann's Fróðá (1938) and Robert Riemann's Björn der Wiking.
+Ein germanisches Kulturdrama in vier Akten (1901), also derive their plot's from the saga.
+It has also been adapted into a graphic novel, Eyrbyggja Saga (2022), by Andrew Pfrenger, Andrew Valkauskas, and Jonathan Burrello.